jf17/jaguar/README.md

-# jaguar
+# Jaguar

-Jaguar can manage a project's build
+Yet another package manager for Java like Maven or Gradle.